jegumi/Marvel/README.md

 This is an experimental app to train myself with stuff related with architecture, designs features, tests, etc.

-It uses the marvel api "http://developer.marvel.com/".
+It uses the [Marvel API](http://developer.marvel.com/).
 To execute it you need to add your public and secret key to the marvel.properties file on the assets folder.

 Next steps: